Kendal Regency

 Kendal (ꦏꦼꦤ꧀ꦣꦭ꧀) is a regency in the northern part of Central Java province in Indonesia, west of Semarang.
-Its capital is Kendal.
 The regency is bordered by the Java Sea in the north, Semarang City and Semarang Regency in the east, Temanggung Regency in the south, and Batang Regency in the west.
-Kendal Regency was established on 28 July 1605.
-Kendal is also known as the City of Santri because there are thousands of Ponpes, especially in Kaliwungu District and also known as the City of Arts and Culture.
-The regency covers an area of 1,001.73 km2 and had a population of 900,313 at the 2010 census and 1,018,505 at the 2020 census, consisting of 514,795 (50.55%) males and 503,710 (49.45%) females.
+Kendal Regency was established on 28 July, 1605.
+Its administrative capital is the town of Kendal, which is also known as the City of Santri because there are thousands of Ponpes, especially in Kaliwungu District and it is also known as the City of Arts and Culture.
+The regency covers an area of 1,002.23 km2 and had a population of 900,313 at the 2010 census and 1,018,505 at the 2020 census; the official estimate as at mid 2023 was 1,064,812, consisting of 536,543 (50.39%) males and 528,269 (49.61%) females.

 History

-The name Kendal is taken from the name of a tree, the Kendal Tree.
-No one at first knew his name, but when Pakuwojo hid in the tree in the tree it was brightly lit, finally the tree was called the Qondhali tree, which means lighting, and finally the area where the tree was called Qondhali was because Javanese were not fluent in Arabic and became Kendal.
-The lush leafy tree has been known since the time of the Demak Kingdom in 1500-1546 AD that was during the reign of Sultan Trenggono.
+The name Kendal was taken from the name of a tree, the Kendal Tree.
+No one at first knew its name, but when Pakuwojo hid in the tree, it was brightly lit.
+Finally the tree was called the Qondhali tree, which means lighting, and the area where the tree was, was called Qondhali because Javanese were not fluent in Arabic and later became Kendal.
+The lush leafy tree has been known since the time of the Demak Kingdom in 1500-1546 AD, during the reign of Sultan Trenggono.
 At the beginning of his reign in 1521, Sultan Trenggono once ruled Sunan Katong to order heirlooms to Pakuwojo.
 The events that caused the conflict and resulted in the death were recorded in the Inscription.
 Even now, the tomb of the two figures in Kendal's history in Protomulyo Village, Kaliwungu District, is still widely sacred to the community.
 According to the story, Sunan Katong was stunned by the beauty and longing of Kendal trees that grew in the surrounding environment.
-While enjoying the view of the Kendal tree that looks "sari", He mentioned that in the area later it would be called "Kendalsari".
+While enjoying the view of the Kendal tree that looks "sari", he mentioned that in the area later it would be called "Kendalsari".
 The big tree that the people mentioned was located on the edge of Kendal Youth Street was also known as Kendal Growing because the stem was hollow or growing.